-- In operations that operate for more than three consecutive months throughout the year auditee should have at least three months of documentation (i.e. records of monitoring, training, meetings, etc.) available for review.
+• In operations that operate for more than three consecutive months throughout the year - auditee should have at least three months of documentation (i.e. records of monitoring, training, meetings, etc.) available for review.
 If the auditee has less than three months of most of their documentation available for review, a pre-assessment audit is strongly advised.
-If the auditee has less than three months of most of their documentation available for review and decides to have a regular scheduled audit, they should be aware that they cannot receive full compliance for paperwork questions relating to monitoring and that the down score will be based on the amount of paperwork available. - In short season operations that operate for less than three consecutive months throughout the year auditee should have at least three months of documentation (i.e. records of monitoring, training, meetings, etc.) available for review (this may include last season's documentation).
+If the auditee has less than three months of most of their documentation available for review apre-assessment audit is strongly advised.
+If the auditee has less than three months of most of their documentation available for review apre-assessment audit is strongly advised.
+If the auditee has less than three months of most of their documentation available for review and decides to have a regular scheduled audit, they should be aware that they cannot receive full compliance for paperwork questions relating to monitoring and that the down score will be based on the amount of paperwork available.

+• In short season operations that operate for less than three consecutive months throughout the year - auditee should have at least three months of documentation (i.e. records of monitoring, training, meetings, etc.) available for review (this may include last season's documentation).
 Where an operation does not have three months of records available (e.g., they are in operation for one month out of the year), the auditee should have at least the previous season's records available for review.
 If the auditee has less than three months of most of their documentation available for review and decides to have a regular scheduled audit, they should be aware that they may not receive full conformance for paperwork questions relating to monitoring and that the down score will be based on the amount of paperwork available.